codescape/jira-scrum-poker/docs/health-check.md

 * Configuration Check
   * Check that the estimate field is configured
   * Check that the configured estimate field exists in your Jira instance
+  * Check that the configured estimate field has a supported field type
   * Check that Scrum Poker is either globally activated or has projects explicitly activated
   * Check that the configured card set has no obvious problems